LitzN/KetoMeals/README.md

 button.
     * Functionality:
         * I pressed the button which directed me back to my recipes page with an alert saying "Favourite removed".
-        I checked the users favourites no longer contained this recipe and that it was deleted from the database.
+        I checked the users favourites no longer contained this recipe and that it was deleted from the users favourites in the database.

 ### **Add Recipe**
 * __Image background__ was checked in developer tools, image covers looks good and covers the view on all screen sizes.